 Before Shelvin Mack came Mike Green, a player who transferred to Butler from the less-than-mighty Towson State, and vaulted his way into the NBA’s spotlight.
 Green is good at most things, even rebounding well for a 6’1 guard (to the tune of 4.3 in 31mpg last year); this year, playing for Liege in Belgium, Green was 9th in the league in scoring and 6th in assists, leading Liege to the D1 Finals.
 However, his outside jump shot, always a concern, reared its ugly head again; Green shot only 30% from three point range, and shot only 31% from there in Turkey in 2008/09.
 Were it not for that, he’d probably have made an NBA roster by now.

 Goodridge was covered previously in the New Jersey Nets summer league roster round-up.

 Hardin is an athletic 6’11 ex-Cal centre, whose athleticism and size are the majority of his game.
-He blocks some shots, but is a pretty mediocre rebounder, and he has no post offense.
-He can stick the occasional mid range jumpshot and runs the floor better than almost everyone else of that size; however, his two year professional career so far has been highly disappointing, as Hardin has not developed or refined his game any from its athletic base coat.
+He blocks some shots, but is a pretty mediocre rebounder, and he has no post offence.
+He can stick the occasional mid range jump shot and runs the floor better than almost everyone else of that size; however, his two year professional career so far has been highly disappointing, as Hardin has not developed or refined his game any from its athletic base coat.